-LED status and corresponding camera status are a s follows:
+LED status and corresponding camera status are as follows:

 Status LED Descriptions Steady Red Camera is not initialized.
 Slow Flashing Red A CXP link is not configured.
 Fast Flashing Orange Camera is checking a CXP link configuration.
 Steady Green A CXP link is configured.
 Fast Flashing Green Camera is acquiring images.
-Fast Flashing Green Camera is acquiring images.

-Table 9-20 Status LED
+Table 9-26 Status LED

-9.19 Test Pattern
+9.22 Test Pattern

 To check whether the camera operates normally or not, it can be set to output test patterns generated in the camera, instead of image data from the image sensor.
-Four types of test patterns are available; images with different values in horizontal direction (Grey Horizontal Ramp), images with different values in diagonal direction (Grey Diagonal Ramp), moving images with different values in diagonal direction (Grey Diagonal Ramp Moving) and images with different values in horizontal direction.
+Four types of test patterns are available: images with different values in horizontal direction (Grey Horizontal Ramp), images with different values in diagonal direction (Grey Diagonal Ramp), moving images with different values in diagonal direction (Grey Diagonal Ramp Moving) and images with different values in horizontal direction.